 Our first purpose-built hospital ship is more than a just hospital, she is a transportable community of 600+ volunteers who will double our ability to save and transform lives.

-The Global Mercy™ is more than a hospital ship, she is a transportable community of 600+ volunteers.
-The international crew are dedicated to providing essential surgical services otherwise inaccessible, and to building the capacity of health care services in sub-Saharan Africa. more than 150,000 people in desperate need are estimated to receive life-transforming surgery onboard during the vessel’s 50-year lifespan.
+The international crew are dedicated to providing essential surgical services otherwise inaccessible in low-income countries, and to building the capacity of health care services in sub-Saharan Africa.
+More than 150,000 people in desperate need are estimated to receive life-transforming surgery onboard during the vessel’s 50-year lifespan.

 More about the mission of the Global Mercy here